nstack/stackhut/docs/getting_started/tutorial.rst

     [demo-python]$ ls
     api.idl  app.py  Hutfile.yaml  README.md  requirements.txt  test_request.json

 There are several files here - and we'll cover the important ones in the following sections.
-They are all discussed further in :ref:`usage_project_hutfile`.
+They are all discussed further in :ref:`creating_structure_hutfile`.
-The ``Hutfile.yaml`` is a *YAML* file containing configuration regarding our stack and dependencies - more information regarding its parameters can be found in :ref:`usage_project_hutfile`.
+The ``Hutfile.yaml`` is a *YAML* file containing configuration regarding our stack and dependencies - more information regarding its parameters can be found in :ref:`creating_structure_hutfile`.

 ..
 There is a README.md markdown file to further describe your service.